Govt issues warning about new wave of Petya ransomware

 “Based on observed in-the-wild behaviors, the lack of a known, viable external spreading mechanism and other research we believe it is possible that some infections may be associated with software update systems for a Ukrainian tax accounting package called MeDoc,” a Talos blog entry stated.

-Security vendor McAfee said the ransomware appeared to be a new variant of Petya that exploits same SMB1 vulnerability as WannaCry to propagate.
+Security vendor McAfee said the ransomware appeared to be a new variant of Petya (dubbed NotPetya) that exploits the same SMB1 vulnerability as WannaCry to propagate.

 "We are aware of the situation and monitoring it closely, we are in contact with our Five Eyes partners," Tehan said.
 "It appears to be the same vulnerability as WannaCry."